-- 7.3 Following consideration of the report at its previous meeting held on 2 August 2021, the Committee approved recommendations as follows:- - (a) A period of consultation is commenced with the relevant stakeholders as set out in Paragraph 6.7 of this Report to obtain comments on the proposal that the existing Cumulative Impact Assessment (CIA) should cease as from 19 September 2021; - (b) The period of consultation commences on 3 August, 2021 until 5pm on 20 August 2021; and - (c) Recommend to Council that the existing CIA should cease as from 19 September 2021, and that a CIA be further considered in the next 6-12 months, subject to the availability of all relevant data at that time. - 7.4 In its consideration of the report at its meeting held on 2 August 2021, the Committee was also informed that prior to the meeting, officers had considered it appropriate to seek the views of three of the statutory consultees, the Director of Public Health and Commissioning, Northumbria Police and Tyne and Wear Fire and Rescue Service on such proposals.
-Members were informed that the above consultees had all confirmed that they were in agreement with the proposal that the CIA should cease as from 19 September 2021.
+- (a) A period of consultation is commenced with the relevant stakeholders as set out in Paragraph 6.7 of this Report to obtain comments on the proposal that the existing Cumulative Impact Assessment (CIA) should cease as from 19 September 2021; - (b) The period of consultation commences on 3 August, 2021 until 5pm on 20 August 2021; and - (c) Recommend to Council that the existing CIA should cease as from 19 September 2021, and that a CIA be further considered in the next 6-12 months, subject to the availability of all relevant data at that time. - 7.4 Whilst subject to the Committee's approval of the above recommendations a statutory consultation process will be undertaken, prior to Members' consideration of this report, officers considered it appropriate to seek the views of three of the statutory consultees, the Director of Public Health and Commissioning, Northumbria Police and Tyne and Wear Fire and Rescue Service on such proposals.
+The above consultees have all confirmed that they are in agreement with the proposal that the CIA should cease as from 19 September 2021.